Nigerian Journal of Basic and Applied Sciences

-The manuscript should be prepared in the following format: Abstract, Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgements, and References.
+The manuscript should be prepared in the following format: Abstract, Introduction, Materials and Methods, Statistical analysis, Results, Discussion, Conclusion, Acknowledgements, and References.

 Title: Short titles not more than 15 words, which identify the subject are preferred for indexing and information retrieval purposes.
 The title should be concise and informative.
 Abbreviations and formulae should be avoided where possible.
 The title page should include the names of author(s), (i.e. Initial(s) followed by Surname) professional affiliation and the complete address (including e-mail), telephone number of the corresponding author.
 Contact details should be kept up to date by the corresponding author.

 Abstract: An abstract, not exceeding 200 words in one block paragraph should precede the introduction.
 Reference should not be cited in the abstract.
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
 The abstract should state briefly the purpose of the research, methodology, results and major conclusions.

 Introduction: This section should include a concise background information, statement of the problem, justification and objectives of the research.